Cannabis Environmental Impact Report

 To subscribe to the Cannabis Program email notification list, select “Stay Informed” (on the right for webpage users or scroll down for mobile users).

-The County is preparing a Program Environmental Impact Report (EIR) to study the potential environmental impacts of the Socially Equitable Cannabis Program as required by the California Environmental Quality Act (CEQA).
-Staff is working with consultants from Ascent Environmental, Inc. to prepare the EIR.
+The County is preparing a Program Environmental Impact Report (PEIR) to study the potential environmental impacts of the Socially Equitable Cannabis Program as required by the California Environmental Quality Act (CEQA).
+Staff is working with consultants from Ascent Environmental, Inc. to prepare the PEIR.

 What is CEQA?